foss-scribe/rosser/content/privacy.md

 I adhere to the following principles:

 * Your data is yours, not mine, nor does it belong to big tech and media companies.
-* I collect and use only the information I need to run my website and membership business.
+* I collect and use only the information I need to run my website.
 * I put privacy before profit.
 * I never sell personal information.
 * When I delete data, it's gone for good.